-My previous school trips both as a teacher and as a student have included some great places, but also some really crap places.
+My previous school trips both as a teacher and as a student have included some great places (Paris, Morocco, London) but also some really crap places too.

-But on this occasion, I accompanied my year 6 students at Isamilo International School in Mwanza to the Serengeti National Park… not Alton Towers, the Old Warden Aeronautical Museum, Bishop’s Stortford, the Yorvik Centre or Verulamium Abbey, but the Serengeti National Park, yes the flippin’ Serengeti!
+But on this occasion, I accompanied my year six students from Isamilo International School in Mwanza, Tanzania, to the Serengeti National Park… not to Alton Towers or the Old Warden Aeronautical Museum or Bishop’s Stortford or the Yorvik Centre or Verulamium Abbey, but the to the Serengeti National Park, yes the Seren flippin’ geti!

-I’m still reeling from the experience.
-The scenery was breath-taking, the animals incredible and my students were fantastic.
+In short, the scenery was breath-taking, the animals incredible and my students were impeccably well behaved.